snipingdust/Full-Stack-Developer-Candidate---Daniel-Paul-D.-Escoto/README.md

 Version 1.0

 To activate the database (MSSQL) you must:
-1. Put the BowlingGame directory to your ProgramData Folder.
+1. Put the BowlingGame directory to your ProgramData Folder found in Publish folder.
 2. Create a database named "Bowling" using MSSQL.
 Preferably SQL Management Server Studio.
 3. Run both sql scripts bowlers_table and bowling_games_table.
 4. Edit the datasource (username for windows), initial catalog (the database name: "Bowling"), username and password in the properties file, dbBowlingGame.properties.